 3) Levi was the third of Jacob and Leah’s children.

 4) Judah was the next.
-After bearing Judah, Leah stopped bearing children.
+After bearing Judah, Leah stopped bearing children for a time.

 5) Dan was born to Jacob by Bilhah, his wife Rachel’s handmaid.
 It was common practice in that day for a barren wife to give her servant to her husband to bear children in her name.